Using TypeScript

 shnpm i -g typescript ts-node

-Add a tsconfig.json file to your project.
+Add a basic tsconfig.json file to your project:

 Writing TypeScript Files